SamDurfey/GitHubSearch/README.md

 - A list of the first 30 repositories listed under that user
 - You can also click on the followers doohickey to see a list of who follows them
 ****
+### Setup:
+First, download this repository to your machine.

 **Note: currently does not work if you don't have a GitHub api key.
 Working on making version that will work without one.**